Published: 10 February 2020

 The Live Music Act took effect from 1 October 2012, and since 6th April 2015 now applies to recorded music, and covers larger audiences.

-The Act disapplies live music related conditions if the following criteria are satisfied:
+The Act disapplies any live music related conditions on your licence if the following criteria are satisfied:

 Live music also ceases to be classed as regulated entertainment under the Licensing Act 2003 if the above criteria are satisfied.